-The consolidated financial statements include the accounts of the Company and its 100% owned subsidiaries, Environmental Waste Management Corporation "EWMC", Jaguar Carbon Sales Limited, EWI Rubber Inc. and 2228641 Ontario Limited and a variable interest entity, Environmental Waste International Limited Partnership ("EWILP") for which the Company is the primary beneficiary.
+The consolidated financial statements include the accounts of the Company and it's 100% owned subsidiaries, Environmental Waste Management Corporation "EWMC", Jaguar Carbon Sales Limited, EWI Rubber Inc. and 2228641 Ontario Limited and a variable interest entity, Environmental Waste International Limited Partnership ("EWILP") for which the Company is the primary beneficiary.
 All inter-company transactions and balances have been eliminated on consolidation.
-The activities of the subsidiaries are currently immaterial.